Beckenham Arts Lab – The Creative Hub That Shaped Early David Bowie

 A laboratory for experimentation

 What made the Arts Lab extraordinary was its openness.
-Events often combined acoustic performances with theatrical sketches, poetry readings and improvisational art.
-Bowie thrived in this environment, using it to test personas and stage concepts long before Ziggy Stardust.
+Events could combine acoustic performances, poetry readings, light shows, theatrical sketches, visual art and improvised happenings.
+Bowie thrived in this environment, using it to test ideas about performance, persona and audience connection long before Ziggy Stardust.

-These early performances revealed a key trait that would define his entire career: the refusal to treat music as an isolated medium.
+These early performances revealed a trait that would define his entire career: the refusal to treat music as an isolated medium.
+At Beckenham, music was part of a larger artistic language.

 The Beckenham Free Festival